 Impedance control in flex designs requires thicker flex cores than standard flex cores to achieve the desired impedance value.
 Thicker flex cores increase the overall thickness and reduce bendability.

-The surface microstrip configuration makes way for the thinnest possible flex core offering the highest degree of flexibility.
-Stripline configuration allows shielding on either side of the traces.
-However, this configuration significantly increases the flex thickness which in turn decreases the flexing capability.
+The surface microstrip configuration allows for the thinnest possible flex core, offering the highest degree of flexibility.
+The stripline configuration allows shielding on either side of the traces.
+However, this configuration significantly increases the flex thickness, decreasing the flexing capability.

 Flex PCB materials for controlled impedance